Skip to main content

 Wintertrace follows the standard public-folder pattern of Laravel: only the public/ directory belongs in the publicly accessible area; the rest of the application code sits outside the web root.

 Set your domain’s document root to …/wintertrace/public/, not to …/wintertrace/.
 Skipping this step exposes application code and configuration files to the public internet.
-If your hosting provider does not allow a subdirectory as the document root, move the contents of public/ into the target directory and adjust the paths in index.php accordingly.

 The cron job